 With this TradingParadigm website, my overarching goal is to point developing traders in the right direction in terms of legitimate edge development – and these 2 programs are easily some of the best available online in that regard (and I’ve been through dozens).

 I currently have Trade With Profile listed as my #1 advanced training program and Tradacc listed as my #1 next-level mentorship program.
 But it’s really just splitting hairs.
 These are both incredible training/mentorship programs for serious traders.

 I’ll probably publish an article/video breaking down the similarities and differences between the two at some point in the near future.
 But it really comes down to personal preference.
 Which mentor/coach resonates with you more – Josh Schuler or Aaron Korbs.

-Overall, I think Trade With Profile offers the best value (training/mentorship for the cost), but Tradacc is the best overall.
+Overall, I think Trade With Profile offers the best overall value, but both Trade With Profile and Tradacc are well worth pursuing.